-What does the automation in the healthcare sector look like?
-Is it a fad or can it save lives?
+What does automation in the healthcare sector look like?
+Is it a fad, or can it save lives?
 Let’s explore the different ways it transforms the industry.

 When talking about the areas in need of software development, healthcare rarely comes up in the discussion.
-Is it justified or is there room for innovation? if taking the specifics of the field into consideration automation is potentially the most life-saving type of technological solution.
-That is a bold claim, we realize that, but it doesn’t make it any less true.
+Is it justified, or is there room for innovation?
+If considering the specifics of the field, automation is potentially the most life-saving type of technological solution.
+That is a bold claim.
+We realize that, but it doesn’t make it any less true.

 The Need for Automation

 Let’s look at the average daily responsibilities of a nurse.
 It involves way more than attending to the sick.
 They respond to phone calls, maintain the patient data, aid in booking appointments, and all that added on top of actually treating people.
 Most of these processes are easily automatable.
-By doing so it makes the already extremely stressful job of a nurse mush easier.
-In turn, the patients get more and higher quality care and the staff burnout becomes less of a factor.
+By doing so, it makes the already extremely stressful job of a nurse much easier.
+In turn, the patients get more and higher quality care, and the staff burnout becomes less of a factor.

 This example perfectly illustrates the two main benefits of automation.
-First is raising the efficiency of employees and second, transforming the repetitive admin work into background processes.
+First is raising employees’ efficiency, and second, transforming the repetitive admin work into background processes.
 Anyone working in the healthcare sector would agree that it involves tons of compliance.
 While undoubtedly necessary, it often stands in the way of actually helping people.
 Automation solves that issue.

-Emergence and wide adoption of artificial intelligence haven’t passed on healthcare.
-With other industries raising the bar of the convenience and efficiency of this practice.
-Just like doctors prescribe drugs to treat the people, AI provides accurate prescriptive analytics to help healthcare organizations work.
+The emergence and widespread adoption of artificial intelligence haven’t been passed on to healthcare, with other industries raising the bar of this practice’s convenience and efficiency.
+Like doctors prescribe drugs to treat people, AI provides accurate prescriptive analytics to help healthcare organizations work.